iauns/cpm/README.rst

 same static library so that you can include other C++ modules that may depend on older or newer versions of the same modules you are using.
 To this end, the goal is to allow the growth of a module eco-system similar to Node.js'.
-CPM will automatically download C++ modules.
+CPM will automatically download and build C++ modules for you.

 You can also manage external C or C++ libraries that do not use CPM.
-Using CPM externals is akin to using CMake's external project mechanism, but covers up the details of creating an external project for dependencies.
+Using CPM externals is akin to using CMake's external project mechanism but with some of the external project details covered up.

-  Note: Modules are fully implemented, but external libraries are not.
+  Note: Modules are fully implemented but external libraries are not.

 +---------------+--------------------------------------------------------------+
 |  **Warning**  |  CPM is alpha software.
 The module code is complete but CPM  |